-- Individuals under 18 years of age may only volunteer for services appropriate to their age and skill level and with the appropriate work permit from their school.
-The Volunteer Agreement for Minors and Medical Consent for Minors must be completed in addition to the other forms.
-For minors please see the Minor Volunteer Guidelines.
+- Individuals under 18 years of age may only volunteer for services appropriate to their age and skill level.
+For minor volunteers please see the Minor Volunteer Guidelines.

-- Forward completed forms to Human Resources (MC 153-84) for entry into Oracle.
+- Forward completed forms to Human Resources at [email protected] for entry into Oracle.

-- Volunteer assignments can be up to two years.
-To extend a Volunteers assignment, you must submit updated document to Human Resources.
+Volunteer assignments can be up to two years.
+To extend a Volunteer's assignment, please submit a new Volunteer Data Sheet and Volunteer Agreement and Release (if applicable) to Human Resources at [email protected].

 Payments to Caltech Volunteers

 Payment for services by volunteers is not allowed.
 However, the Institute may reimburse Caltech volunteers for actual and reasonable expenses incurred in connection with their volunteer activities, following standard Caltech reimbursement guidelines.

 Please submit completed documents to Human Resources at [email protected].

 If the volunteer service being performed requires forms to be completed, complete the appropriate forms from the following list and send them to Human Resources at [email protected].